Summer visits 2024

 All outings pick up from outside Waitrose and the Beacon Centre.
 There is NO PICK UP from the Old Town due to the volume of parked cars.
 Should the visit be oversubscribed, then preference will be given to members of Beaconsfield Historical Society.
 Please note that we have introduced closing dates for bookings.

-19th April 2023 – Bletchley Park Cost: £42 (Please book by 25th March).
+19th April – Vale Brewery Tour Cost: £33 (Please book by 1st April)

 Downloads